 • The stable interface between the customer supplied laser source, a space qualified polarization maintaining fibre with standard AVIM connector, and the SSiC bar structure of the BAM system.
-The development is mainly driven by the cool-down from ambient to 100 K (ΔT of 190K) that needs to be taken into account for the different coefficients of thermal expansion of materials applied (ZrO2 fibre ferrule, Titanium fibre tip, Steel connector body, SSiC BAM structure); in the final design configuration stabilities of less than 750 nm axial and 250 nm radial were achieved (where <2 μm axial and <1 μm radial were required).
+The development is mainly driven by the cool-down from ambient to 100 K (Δ T of 190K) that needs to be taken into account for the different coefficients of thermal expansion of materials applied (ZrO2 fibre ferrule, Titanium fibre tip, Steel connector body, SSiC BAM structure); in the final design configuration, applying an Invar bracket interfacing with the SSiC structure and a special designed thermally compensating Titanium ferrule clamp in between the Zirconium ferrule and Invar bracket, stabilities of less than 750 nm axial and 250 nm radial were established by design (where <2 μm axial and <1 μm radial were required).
+Environmental testing at BAM-level (and later on Gaia Payload Module level) demonstrated the high stability of the fiber collimator.

 • A strongly curved off-axis parabolic SSiC mirror to make a perfect collimated beam from the diverging light emitted by the fibre light source.
-The main difficulty of this collimator mirror, beside that it is made of silicon carbide, is it small radius of curvature (R = 50.17 mm) over an effective aperture of only 10 mm, maintaining a surface shape error of ≤12.5 nm rms and a surface roughness of Rq ≤6 nm.
+The main difficulty of this collimator mirror, beside that it is made of silicon carbide, is it small radius of curvature (R = 50.17 mm) over an effective aperture of only 10 mm, maintaining a surface shape error of ≤ 12.5 nm rms and a surface roughness of Rq ≤ 6 nm.
 With this unique combination of requirements, worldwide no suppliers could be found that could guarantee the delivery of such a state-of-the-art component in time.
-In close cooperation between TNO and the Leibniz Institute of Surface Modification (IOM), a manufacturing process of iterative robot machine polishing and Plasma Jet Machining was developed, which resulted in the realization of flight mirrors with a surface error in the range of 4.4 - 7.2 nm rms and surface roughness better than 6 nm rms.
+In close cooperation with the Leibniz Institute of Surface Modification (IOM), a manufacturing process of iterative robot machine polishing and Plasma Jet Machining was developed by TNO in-house, which resulted in the realization of flight mirrors with a surface error in the range of 4.4 - 7.2 nm rms and surface roughness better than 6 nm rms.